 Special event support

-The CSRC staff provide user data backups for Windows, Linux, and Macintosh desktop systems as well as backups for departmental server systems.
+The CS2 staff provide user data backups for Windows, Linux, and Macintosh desktop systems as well as backups for departmental server systems.

 Video projector support

 CS2 staff provide custom installation and maintenance for video projectors in faculty offices, often with two projectors in an office.

 The above services are simply not available to other University employees unless their department pays ITS or their own technical staff for the service.

 The department has its own telephone switch, supported by CS2 personnel.
 All faculty and staff have department provided voice mail and telephones in their offices, and we also have telephones in all labs, conference rooms, and classrooms.
 When a user changes offices, CS2 moves the telephone number from the old office to the new, so no one’s number ever changes.

 - Computer security

 - Department Google domain administration (mail storage and retrieval)